acmucsd/hackschool/part-1-intro-to-frontend/README.md

 Denoted by a `>` symbol.
 For instance, `div > img` will only select `<img>` tags that are an immediate child of a `<div>` tag.

 ### Building the Meme Gen
 Obviously we're not actually going to start from bare-bones HTML and Javascript (we'll be using React to start making the actual end product), but we have created part of the meme generator in pure HTML and CSS as an example for you to get familiar with how to use HTML and CSS.
 Below are all the major components, listed from top to bottom.
+We'll need this code for when we start using React, so be sure to understand how it works!

 #### Navigation Bar
 ```html